Click

 The pretext may have been a real part of the cause.
 Although

-Polybius says Rome had decided on war long before the Carthaginian army
+Polybius says Rome had decided on war long before the Carthaginian

-several Roman legions, in the field.
+army, equal to several Roman legions, in the field.

 http://www.mmdtkw.org/CNAf0711RealCause2.jpg

-Politically correct modern historians mostly agree with Polybius that
+Politically correct modern historians mostly agree with Polybius

-fact, Carthage had clearly violated the terms of the treaty iw was
+unjustified.
+(In fact, Carthage had clearly violated the

-forced to accept at the end of the 2nd Punic War.)
+terms of the treaty it had been forced to accept at the end of the

 http://www.mmdtkw.org/CNAf0712VillainCato.jpg

-Historians from Polybius until today have cast Cato as the villian
+Historians from Polybius until today have cast Cato as the

-exemplified by the Scipios in theid dealing with the Roman army were
+cult of personality exemplified by the Scipios in their dealing

 http://www.mmdtkw.org/CNAf0713CarthaginianAppeasement.jpg

-The anti-war appeasement faction took over the city as soon as Rome
+The Carthaginian anti-war appeasement faction took over the

-announce the existence of a state of renewed war (actually resumption
+city as soon as Rome announce the existence of a state of renewed

-of hostilities of the Second Punic War).
-They agreed to hand over
+war (actually resumption of hostilities of the Second Punic

-sons of 200 prominent families as hostages, and also turned over "all"
+families as hostages, and also turned over "all" their weapons and

 http://www.mmdtkw.org/CNAf0714AppeasementBackfires.jpg

-Appeasement, as could be expected, whetted the Roman appetite.
-In
+Appeasement, as could be expected, whetted the Roman

-ratified the claims of the Roman pro-war faction that Carthage was
+equip 200,000 troops ratified the claims of the Roman pro-war

-preparing for war.
+faction that Carthage was preparing for war.

 http://www.mmdtkw.org/CNAf0715UticaBackStab.jpg

-Utica again stabbed Carthage in the back by abjectly surrendering to
+Utica again stabbed Carthage in the back by abjectly surrendering

-Consular armies.
+expeditionary Consular armies.

 http://www.mmdtkw.org/CNAf0716RomeFinalDemand.jpg

-Romes final ultimatum was rejected.
-The Carthaginian negotiators
+Rome's final ultimatum was rejected: the Carthaginian

-would face a lynch mob when the made known the latest Roman demand.
+that they (the negotiators) would face a lynch mob when they made

 http://www.mmdtkw.org/CNAf0717CarthageBesieged.jpg

-Both Consular armies besieged Carthage, but several attempts to take
+Both Consular armies besieged Carthage, but several attempts to

-weapons, but at minimum that meant that they had a great deal of
+made new weapons, but at minimum that meant that they had held

 http://www.mmdtkw.org/CNAf0718BatteringRamsBurned.jpg

-The Consuls built camps on the neck of land separating Carthage from
+The Consuls built camps on the neck of land separating Carthage

-"operated by 6000 men" -- perhaps an exageration).
-Holes were punched
+(each "operated by 6000 men" -- perhaps an exageration).
+Holes

-sortied out and burned the machines.
+through.
+Defenders sortied out and burned the machines.

 http://www.mmdtkw.org/CNAf0719ConsulScipio.jpg